sfiera/gbkiss.org/content/cart/akaj/index.rst

    10. Magnets_
    11. `Sound Test`_

-*  December 1997: Unknown
+*  December 1997: Unknown (likely CANNON_ group)
-*  January 1998: Unknown
+*  January 1998: BINARY_ group

+   1. Binary_
+   2. Roulette_
+   3. Blackjack_
+   4. Worm_

-Although the article makes no explicit mention of the GBKiss Mini Games cartridge, it is likely that this was the mechanism for distribution, given:
+Although the articles make no explicit mention of the GBKiss Mini Games cartridge, it is likely that this was the mechanism for distribution, given:

 *  The cartridge has a printed Famitsu Bros logo.
 *  The distribution lists line up with the passwords.